DavidKessel/Accenture-Code.Now/README.md

 The backend needs to be capable to:

 - Fetch data from AQ public API `✅ The backend server queries the AQ public API.`
-- Insert AQ API data into a database `❌ I wasn't sure what to do here.`
+- Insert AQ API data into a database `❌ This would have useless for this app.`
 - Provide endpoint to serve AQ data to the frontend `✅ Express server provides the endpoint.`

 ## Conclusion: